rstudio/bookdown.org/content/archive/internal/mathemedicine-stat-book.md

 pinned: false
 ---

-This is a basic statistics book written by JSKIM.
+This is a basic statistics book written by JSKIM. [...]
+This is a basic statistics book written by Jinseob ...